President Ilham Aliyev congratulates Brazilian counterpart | News.az

 President Ilham Aliyev congratulates Brazilian counterpart

-Azerbaijani President Ilham Aliyev has sent a congratulatory letter to Jair Bolsonaro, President of the Federative Republic of Brazil.
+Azerbaijani President Ilham Aliyev has sent a congratulatory letter to his Brazilian counterpart Jair Bolsonaro.

 News.Az